BYU-Idaho values suggestions and ideas that can improve the university.

 Use our Feedback Form to let us know what you think.

-If you have external scholarships that are paid directly to the university, these may possibly be used towards the program also.
+If you have external scholarships that are paid directly to the university, these may possibly also be used toward the program.
 There may be stipulations to the aid available, so be sure to check with your program director and financial advisor to confirm specifics.